Skip to menu Skip to content Skip to footer

 Background

 Bronwyn Clark is an epidemiologist specialising in the field of measurement of physical activity and sedentary behaviour.
-She is currently working as a Senior Research Fellow at the School of Human Movement and Nutrition Sciences, The University of Queensland and holds a National Health and Medical Research Council of Australia Fellowship.
-Dr Clark is an internationally recognised expert in the measurement of physical behaviour using both self-report and objective methods including newer combined methods such triggered ecological momentary assessment.
+She is currently working as a Senior Research Fellow at the School of Human Movement and Nutrition Sciences, The University of Queensland funded by UQ Amplify following completion of her National Health and Medical Research Council of Australia Fellowship.
+Dr Clark is an internationally recognised expert in the measurement of physical behaviour using both self-report and objective methods including newer combined methods such triggered ecological momentary assessment and the use of mmWave technology.
 She has a particular interest in workplace health behaviour but also works with clinical and broader adult populations.
-Dr Clark has the honour of being the current president of International Society for the Measurement of Physical Behaviour.
+Dr Clark was President of International Society for the Measurement of Physical Behaviour from 2020-2022 and continues on the Board as past-president of the society.

 Availability